 5. Compare the Estimates You Receive

+When cross-country moving, it’s very important to keep your costs down.
 As your estimates pour in, you want to view them side-by-side and pick the most competitive offer.
 But, remain wary of any estimate that is significantly lower than the others as you get what you pay for when it comes to movers.

 Look at the high bids and try to see where the extra costs are coming from.
 If there is anything you don’t understand, you would do well to ask using the information you collected.
 Don’t shy away from negotiating to get a better price.

 6. Review Chosen Movers in Detail

 With the information on your chosen movers, you can do in-depth research.
 You want to make sure the companies are registered in your state.
 Take note of how long they have been in business.
 You can retrieve this information from your state’s secretary of state office.
 If there is no searchable database online for businesses, get in touch through the government pages of the phone book.

 Rest assured that there are movers who operate without the legal authority to do so.
 Make sure your contenders comply by going to the website of the Federal Motor Carrier and Safety Administration (FMCSA) and entering their USDOT number or motor carrier number.
 This should give you plenty of relevant information about the company in question.
 Including if it is legally authorized to operate or not.